-In the past six years, the number of connected wearables has tripled to reach 1.1 billion worldwide.
-While consumers are most familiar with Apple Watches and Fitbits, blood glucose, blood pressure (cuffs and daily wearables), heart rate, sleep and oxygen saturation level monitors have been transformative.
-They’ve provided the ability to push data from devices to patient apps and physician EMRs giving HCPs a more holistic view of patient health.
+While consumers are most familiar with Apple Watches and Fitbits, blood glucose, blood pressure (cuffs and daily wearables), heart rate, sleep and oxygen saturation level monitors an array of digital healthcare devices have proliferated across the market.
+These healthcare data interoperability tools provide the ability to push data from devices to patient apps and physician EMRs giving HCPs a more holistic view of patient health.

-Many personal health tracking devices are not as accurate as professional monitoring tools in hospitals and physician offices.
-Therefore, many physicians still do not see the overall value based on time and effort to monitor this incoming data.
+Nonetheless, many personal health tracking devices are not as accurate as professional monitoring tools in hospitals and physician offices.
+As a result, many physicians still do not see the overall value based on time and effort to monitor this incoming healthcare data.

 Explore the importance of interoperability